geom_link() allows the user to link loci/regions between two sequences/genomes with one another.

-Note that by default only links between adjacent sequences are computed and shown.
+Note that by default only links between adjacent genomes are computed and shown.
 To compute and show all links between all genomes, set gggenomes(..., adjacent_only=FALSE).

 geom_link(